Are You Going Around in Circles in Your Life?

 Thus, each time you face the same challenge, situation or event in your life, you are actually viewing it from higher vantage point from which you can observe it with a greater clarity and make new free will decisions to avoid old patterns and situations that no longer serve you.

 - Change your vantage point from being in the repetitive pattern to that of a neutral observer.
 Look at repetitive pattern that is occurring your life from a new higher vantage point.
 This new higher vantage point is a new higher perspective that is above the ground level at which you are experiencing the repetitive pattern.
-Look at all aspects of the repetitive pattern without any judgement first from a 100 foot level.
-Does the repetitive pattern look any different if you view it as a neutral observer without judgement it from a 100 foot level?
+Look at all aspects of the repetitive pattern with discernment (i.e., seeking the truth without judgment) first from a 100 foot level.
+Does the repetitive pattern look any different if you view it as a neutral observer without judgment it from a 100 foot level?
 A 1,000 foot level?
 A 10,000 foot level?
 How is your vantage point different as a neutral observer?
 How is your point of view different as a neutral observer?
 If your vantage point or point of view is different, how is it different?
 What additional clarity does it provide for you?

-Changing your point of view and your actions to remove or alter repetitive patterns allows you to make a positive impact in your own life and the life of others who may be part of your repetitive patterns.
+Changing your point of view and your actions to remove or alter repetitive patterns allows you to make a positive impact in your own life and not travel around in circles.

 Out There on the Edge of Everything®…

 Copyright © 2020, 2023 by Stephen Lesavich, PhD.
 All rights reserved.